gen-ai-managers-guide/gen-ai-managers-guide.github.io/src/part-meeting-your-intern/the-briefing-room.md

 > **MARGIN - The Devil's Advocate**
 > *Ask the intern to argue against your proposal before you present it.
 Give them the brief, then ask: what would a sceptical board member say?
 What has been missed?
 What would concern a cautious CFO?
 The objections are worth having before the meeting, not during it.*

-## What Belongs in the Brief, and What Does Not
+## What Belongs in the Brief and What Does Not

-There are things that should always go into a brief, and things that are a waste of space.
+There are things that should always go into a brief and things that are a waste of space.

 **Include:** the audience for the output, the purpose it will serve, the form you want it in, the length or scope, any specific information the intern needs that they would not otherwise have and any constraints on what the output should or should not contain.